-A big hurdle for any traveller to overcome is travel fatigue.
+A big hurdle for any traveller to overcome is travel tiredness.
 Simply, tiredness is a daily bug bear while travelling that can have a big negative impact on the day.
+Travel fatigue on the road is horrible.
 Read on to hear about 4 primary culprits and my techniques and suggestions for how to overcome them!

 There are many wonderful aspects of daily life when you travel.